Fear Not, Vote Truthfully: Secure Multiparty Computation of Score Based Rules: The method: A secure protocol for score based rules

-To privately verify such questions, we use a secure multiparty computation (MPC) protocol \cite{yao}.
-An MPC protocol allows $T_1,\ldots,T_D$ to compute any function $f$ over private inputs $x_1,\ldots,x_D$ that they hold, so that at the end of the protocol everyone learns $f(x_1,\ldots,x_D)$ {\em but nothing else}.
-A common approach towards designing efficient MPC protocols is to represent the function $f$ by an arithmetic circuit $C$ such that for every set of inputs, $x_1,\ldots,x_D$, the output of the circuit, $C(x_1,\ldots,x_D)$, equals $f(x_1,\ldots,x_D)$.
+To privately verify such questions, we use a secure multiparty computation (MPC) protocol \citep{yao}.
+An MPC protocol allows $T_1,\ldots,T_D$ to compute any function $f$ over private inputs $x_1,\ldots,x_D$ that they hold, so that at the end of the protocol everyone learns $f(x_1,\ldots,x_D)$ {\em but nothing else}.\footnote{Of course, some information may be inferred from the desired output $f(x_1,\ldots,x_D)$, but this is inevitable and allowed.
+For example, if the desired output is a median of $x_1,\ldots,x_D$, then at the completion of the protocol, every tallier whose input is smaller than the median can infer that there are at least $\frac{D}{2}$ talliers that hold greater values than his own.} A common approach towards designing efficient MPC protocols is to represent the function $f$ by an arithmetic circuit $C$ such that for every set of inputs, $x_1,\ldots,x_D$, the output of the circuit, $C(x_1,\ldots,x_D)$, equals $f(x_1,\ldots,x_D)$.

-The circuit is composed of input and output gates such that each input gate is fed with a single secret value by one of the parties, and an output gate determines a single value that is revealed to all parties (there could be multiple output gates).
+The circuit is composed of input and output gates such that each input gate is fed with a single secret value by one of the parties, and an output gate determines a single value that is revealed to all parties.
 Additionally, between the input and output gates there are multiple layers of arithmetic gates that connect them.
 An arithmetic gate can be either addition or multiplication.
 Each gate is given exactly two inputs, and it produces one output such that the output of a gate at layer $\ell$ can be given as input to multiple gates in layer $\ell+1$.
 (All input gates constitute the first layer of the circuit.)
-Only the values that the output gates issue are revealed to the parties; all intermediate values that pass from one gate to another remain secret from everyone.
+Only the value that the output gate issues is revealed to the parties; all intermediate values that pass from one gate to another remain secret from everyone.
 Specifically, a secure protocol allows the parties to maintain the invariant that the actual value output from each gate is secret-shared, as described in Section \ref{ssharing}.
-When reaching an output gate, each party broadcasts the corresponding share that it holds, so that everyone can reconstruct the output.
+When reaching the output gate, each party broadcasts the corresponding share that it holds, so that everyone can reconstruct the output.